-Why Build a Multicultural Perspective in the TEFL Classroom?< Back to the TEFL News
+Why Build a Multicultural Perspective in the TEFL Classroom?By Bridge

 While many TEFL graduates will be teaching monolingual and mono-national EFL classes, it is still important to build cultural competency among your learners.
 In addition to TEFL, you are helping your adult students meet the demands of a globalized workforce and helping prepare children to become citizens of an increasingly connected world.

 EFL teachers should ensure that students know that culture is important by engaging students in activities and discussions that present a multicultural viewpoint and validate different approaches to learning and the learning environment.
 There needs to be careful scrutiny of what is considered normal and by whose standards.

 Stress and anxiety in the EFL classroom create educationally unproductive learning and unmotivated students.
 A fundamental of emotional and mental development is a positive feeling of self worth.
 This is fostered by valuing diversity not only among your specific learners, but also by presenting and valuing different principles, perspectives, and cultures from around the world.